skills17/competitor-vm-ubuntu/README.md

 1. Open all applications once (to initialize, disable telemetry, start trial version, ...) and move them to the taskbar/favorites.
 Also, check if all extensions have been installed correctly.
     * Zeal
     * Visual Studio Code
+    * Sublime (Wait until all extensions have been installed, a restart may be required.
+Check it with the command `Package Control: List Packages`)

 ## Export